dtelnet: A Free Telnet Client for Windows 16/32

 Since there is no online help yet, the following is a description of the command line arguments, all of which are optional.

-/A FG[-BG[-bold]] Specifies the default color attributes of the window.
+Specifies the default color attributes of the window.
 Both FG and BG can take any of Black, Red, Green, Yellow, Blue, Magenta, Cyan, or White (Since version 1.2.6, lower-case means dark color, upper-case means light color, so red and Red are different.)
-If not specified, the default is white-black.
+(Since version 1.3.0, color codes between 0 and 255 are accepted, too.)
+If not specified, the default is white/White-on-black/Black.

 /B Enable telnet BINARY mode negotiation.
 Binary mode negotiation is disabled by default as there is an incompatibility with some servers.